Harrison-M/hastac-blog/2013/10/githubandacademia.md

 ###Issues

 When you create a pull request, it will also show up as an "issue" on the original repository.
-An issue can be anything from a bug report on a software application to discussion question for a document writing team.
+An issue can be anything from a bug report on a software application to a discussion question for a document writing team.
 Issues are numbered, which allows you to refer to them from commits or other issues using "#" and the issue number (e.g. "#23").
-Issues can also be tagged with "labels" such as "bug" or "discussion," which allow you to categorize issues into a versatile set of different purposes.
+Issues can also be tagged with "labels" such as "bug" or "discussion," which allow you to categorize issues into a versatile set of purposes.

 ##Putting it all together